RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), "Title of article," abbrev. *Title of Journal*, vol. (volume number), no. (issue number), pp. first and last pages of the article, Month (if available) Year.

-> {.ieee-refs}[3] &nbsp; D. Ibrahim, “Development of a low-cost educational liquid-level sensor circuit,” *International Journal of Electrical Engineering Education*, vol. 52, no. 2, pp. 168-181, 2015. {/.ieee-refs}
+> {.ieee-refs}[3] &nbsp;&nbsp; D. Ibrahim, “Development of a low-cost educational liquid-level sensor circuit,” *International Journal of Electrical Engineering Education*, vol. 52, no. 2, pp. 168-181, 2015. {/.ieee-refs}

 ###### end-subtype-content